Aviation in World War I: Early Western Front reconnaissance duties

 By the end of 1914 the line between the Imperial German Army and the Allied powers stretched from the North Sea to the Alps.
 The initial "war of movement" largely ceased, and the front became static.
 Three main functions of short range reconnaissance squadrons had emerged by March 1915.

-The first was photographic reconnaissance: building up a complete mosaic map of the enemy trench system.
+The first was photographic reconnaissance.
+A building up of a complete mosaic map of the enemy trench system.
 The first air cameras used glass plates.
 (Photographic film had been invented by Kodak, but did not at this stage have sufficient resolution).

 A Marconi Crystal Receiver, Mark III, known as a 'Cat's Whisker receiver', and used on the ground to receive signals from aeroplanes.
 Displayed at Porthcurno Telegraph Museum.

 Artillery "spotting" enabled the ranging of artillery on targets invisible to the gunners.
 Radio telephony was not yet practical from an aircraft, so communication was a problem.
 By March 1915, a two-seater on "artillery observation" duties was typically equipped with a primitive radio transmitter transmitting using Morse code, but had no receiver.
 The artillery battery signalled to the aircraft by laying strips of white cloth on the ground in prearranged patterns.
 Observation duties were shared with the tethered balloons, which could communicate directly with their batteries by field telephone, but were far less flexible in locating targets and reporting the fall of shot.

 "Contact patrol" work attempted to follow the course of a battle by communicating with advancing infantry while flying over the battlefield.
 The technology of the period did not permit radio contact, while methods of signalling were necessarily crude, including dropping messages from the aircraft.
 Soldiers were initially reluctant to reveal their positions to aircraft, as they (the soldiers) found distinguishing between friend and foe problematic.

 Reconnaissance flying, like all kinds, was a hazardous business.
 In April 1917, the worst month for the entire war for the RFC, the average life expectancy of a British pilot on the Western Front was 93 flying hours.
+"8,000 men dying during their 15 hours of pilot training."
+There was an eagerness for many young men to join the Air Force but the main problem was the sheer lack of planes the countries had.